fredgeorge/step_micro_process/README.md

 #### Step

 Each Step manipulates one or more Needs.
-It may optionally specify required Needs prior to executing:
+It may optionally specify prerequisite Needs prior to executing:

 - Requirements: Satisified Needs that must exist prior to execution, and